 ACCREDITATION

-University of the Cumberlands is currently in Pre-Candidacy for Accreditation by the Council on Social Work Education’s Commission on Accreditation.
+University of the Cumberlands has achieved Candidacy for Accreditation by the Council on Social Work Education’s Commission on Accreditation.

 Click here to view more regarding University of the Cumberlands' accreditation information.